Student Services and Academic Support

 24-hour lost card management

-A student’s BobcatCard, issued by ID Services, serves as the official Texas State ID, meal card, residence hall access card, entrance to athletic events, and library card.
-In addition, the card can also be used for Bobcat Buck$ and as a Wells Fargo debit card if linked to a Wells Fargo account.
+idservices@txstate.eduA student’s BobcatCard, issued by ID Services, serves as the official Texas State ID, meal card, residence hall access card, entrance to athletic events, and library card.

 Important information about the BobcatCard:

-• The card should not be bent, folded or sat on, and it should not be exposed to excessive heat or run through the clothes washer or dryer.
-These are all considered damage to the card.
+- The card should not be bent, folded or sat on, and it should not be exposed to excessive heat or run through the clothes washer or dryer.
+These are all activities that will damage the card.

-• Students should not attach stickers to the card, pass it through any other system or otherwise mutilate it.
+- Students should not attach stickers to the card, pass it through any other system or otherwise mutilate it.
 Do not punch a hole in the card.
-These are all considered damage to the card.
+These are all considered damage done to the card.

 An ID service fee is collected from every student each semester.
 The fee is used to support the ID Services office and for expansions and maintenance of the BobcatCard program.
 This fee does not cover a replacement card each semester.